 With the beautiful illustration designed by Kai Berry, Co-Owner of Brink and structural design by PakFactory, customers were surprised by their capabilities as a small business.

-Not only the structure the cards perfectly, the box was able to elevate their brand, show their creativity through the packaging and resonate with their potential customers.
+Not only were the structure of the cards were perfect, but the box was able to elevate their brand, show their creativity through the packaging, and resonate with potential customers.

-After finalizing their packaging and the game was launched, Brink was able to reach customers across the continents and the Kickstarter project was able to raise thousands of dollars.
+After finalizing their packaging and the game was launched, Brink was able to reach customers across various continents, and the Kickstarter project was able to raise thousands of dollars.

 With PakFactory, we didn’t feel like we were being pushed off to the side as a small customer.Kai Barry, Co-Founder